 I promised, like three years ago, to Jessie that I would read something by Barbara Kingsolver, who she says is one of her favorite writers.
 So, true to my (procrastinating) word, I finally got around to and finished The Poisonwood Bible by Barbara Kingsolver earlier today.

-Overall, I liked many parts of book.
-For example, one of the daughters, Adah, is has a lame leg and her mother chooses to save another childed, one who is not “crooked” like her, over her when a natural disaster occurs.
+Overall, there is a lot to like about this powerful and compelling book.
+One of my favorite lines in the book occurs when a natural disaster occcurs.
+One of the daughters, Adah, is has a lame leg and her mother chooses to save another child, one who is not “crooked” like her.
 While Adah manages to survive, she recalls wanted to be saved and feels confusion that others, her mother included, would deem her undeserving of being saved.
 In Adah’s voice, Kingsolver writes that “even the crooked girl believed her own life was precious.
 That is what it means to be a beast in the kingdom.”

-However, my gripe was that the book lacked a certain subtlety or sense of balance when it came to getting its message across and to depicting certain characters.
+However, a gripe I had was that the book lacked a certain subtlety or sense of balance when it came to getting its message across and to depicting certain characters.
 Kingsolver’s characterization of Rachael as some vapid self-centered blond seemed kind of unfair.
-In fact, all behaviors of the characters that were native to Congo tended to be forgiving and understanding and behaviors that were used to characterize those from the U.S. took on a more judgmental tone — they were excessive, uncaring, etc. Her attitude seemed to be that the behaviors of those in Africa are simply products of their environment and that in the U.S. and Europe it’s just the result of arrogance and ignorance.
-For example, people that look out for themselves there do it to survive, people here are simply self-centered — which may be true, to some extent, but I think, more likely, that all people are capable of a wide gamut of behaviors, kind or unkind as they may be, and that certain environmental, social, economic and political circumstances can diminish or enhance those behaviors at time.
-(As a side note, I think that as a society our goal should be to create a infrastructure, legal and otherwise, to bring out and incentivize the good in people, though obviously it’s not a straight-forward task.)
+In fact, all behaviors of the characters that were native to Congo tended to be forgiving and understanding and behaviors that were used to characterize those from the U.S. took on a more judgmental tone — they were excessive, uncaring, etc.